myselfscrum/kochessenz-recipes/content/english/post/001-09-21-avocado-mozarella-krabben.md

   - olivenöl
 ---

-Nach der Völlerei von gestern gibt es heute etwas Einfaches:
+After yesterday's gluttony, today we have something simple:

-* 2 Avocados
+* 2 avocados
-* 150g frisch gepulte Nordseekrabben
+* 150g freshly shelled sand shrimps (north sea)
-* 1 Mozzarella
+* 1 mozzarella

-Vinaigrette aus
+Vinaigrette from
-* 1 Limette
+* 1 lime
-* 4 EL gutes Olivenöl
+* 4 tablespoons good olive oil
-* 1 rohes Eigelb
+* 1 raw egg yolk
-* 1 Kasten Kresse
+* 1 box of garden cress
-* Pfeffer, Salz
+* pepper, salt

-Es geht ganz einfach: Avocado halbieren, aus der Schale löffeln, vierteln.
-Mozzarella klein würfeln, mit Krabben und der Vinaigrette mischen.
-Alles auf in Portionsschüsseln anrichten.
-Dazu gibt's Toast.
+It's very simple: cut the avocado in half, spoon it out of the shell, dice it.
+Dice mozzarella into small cubes, mix with shrimps and the vinaigrette.
+Arrange everything in serving bowls.
+Serve with toast.